Shikaga/PitchBlackAnalysis/index.md

 Alpha Male
 ----------

 *Pitch Black* starts with Riddick being presented to us as the salient threat, the antagonist of a would be slasher film.
-Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”, in Johns most eloquent words.
+Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn't hesitate to "skullfuck you in your sleep", in Johns most eloquent words.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
 While he never "ghosts" any of the crew members, the way he behaves implies that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.